francis-anane/KwasiadaFrankaa/README.md

 #### Index
 - **GET /api/**
-- **GET /api/game/gameBoard**
+  - Root endpoint providing general information about the API.

 #### Auth
 - **GET /api/auth/login**
+  - Endpoint for user authentication.
 - **GET /api/auth/logout**
+  - Endpoint to log out the user.

 #### Players

 - **GET /api/players/onlinePlayers/**
   - Retrieve a list of online players.
 - **GET /api/players/{player_id}**
-  - Retrieve a player.
+  - Retrieve player information by player ID.
 - **POST /api/players/register**
   - Create a new player.
 - **PUT /api/players/{player_id}**
-  - Update player information.
+  - Update player information by player ID.
 - **DELETE /api/players/{player_id}**
-  - Delete a player.
+  - Delete a player by player ID.

 ### Socket Events

 - **setSocketId**
-  - Associates a player's socket ID with their player ID.
+  - Description: Associates a player's socket ID with their player ID.
+  - Input: `{ playerId: string }`
+  - Output: Emits 'modifiedPlayer' event to the sender with the updated player information.

 - **singlePlayerMove**
-  - Handles a move in a single-player game.
+  - Description: Handles a move in a single-player game.
+  - Input: `{ /* Input details from the game move */ }`
+  - Output: Emits 'singlePlayerMove' event to all connected clients with the updated game state.

 - **inviteOpponent**
-  - Sends an invitation to another player to join a game.
+  - Description: Sends an invitation to another player to join a game.
+  - Input: `{ opponentId: string, inviteSenderSocketId: string }`
+  - Output: Emits 'invitation' event to the specified opponent.

 - **eventAccepted**
-  - Handles the acceptance of an invitation, creating a common room for the players.
+  - Description: Handles the acceptance of an invitation, creating a common room for the players.
+  - Input: `{ senderId: string, gamePlayersRoom: string }`
+  - Output: Joins the recipient to the specified game room and emits 'joinedGameRoom' event to both players.

 - **eventRejected**
-  - Notifies the sender when an invitation is rejected.
+  - Description: Notifies the sender when an invitation is rejected.
+  - Input: `{ senderSocketId: string }`
+  - Output: Emits 'invitationRejected' event to the sender.

 - **message**
-  - Sends and receives chat messages within the game room.
+  - Description: Sends and receives chat messages within the game room.
+  - Input: `{ content: string, gamePlayersRoom: string }`
+  - Output: Emits 'message' event to all clients in the game room.

 - **getChatHistory**
-  - Retrieves chat history within the game room.
+  - Description: Retrieves chat history within the game room.
+  - Input: None
+  - Output: Emits 'chatHistory' event to the client requesting the chat history.

 - **joinedGameRoom**
-  - Informs players when they have successfully joined a common game room.
+  - Description: Informs players when they have successfully joined a common game room.

-- **joinGame**
-  - Handles a player joining a multiplayer game.
+  - Input: `{ gamePlayersRoom: string, recipientId: string, senderId: string }`
+  - Output: Emits 'joinedGameRoom' event to both players in the game room.

 - **makeMove**
-  - Handles a player making a move in a multiplayer game.
+  - Description: Handles a player making a move in a multiplayer game.
+  - Input: `{ /* Input details from the game move */ }`
+  - Output: Emits 'gameMove' event to all connected clients with the updated game state.

 ## Technologies Used